open/close all folders

 - Arle uses one of these in the Mega Drive port of Madou Monogatari I (the Dungeon Crawling predecessor to Puyo Puyo).
 Since she's a Squishy Wizard, her basic Fire spell costs no mana to cast, and the fan is an ordinary paper one with no enhancement, it's pretty much useless.

 - Fans are a weapon class in Dragon Quest IX.
 Putting skill points in it allows you to gain a free healing spell and reflect some attacks.
+By default, they are usable by martial artists, minstrels, and luminaries, but at max skill levels, any class can use them in battle.

 - Parodied with Team Fortress 2 with the Scout's unlockable weapon "The Fan-O-War".
 It deals only 4 damage, making it the weakest weapon in the game.
 Its only upside is that it "marks the enemy for death", meaning they take 35% more damage for a brief period.